benasterisk/StemTube/docs/archive/MOBILE_LYRICS_KARAOKE.md

 ### Problem 2: Word-by-Word Highlighting Not Working

-**User Report:** "la progression au mot prés avec un highlight du mot en cours ne fonctionne pas (alors qu'elle est parfaite en version Desktop)"
+**User Report:** "Word-by-word progression with highlight on the current word does not work (even though it is perfect on the desktop version)"

 **Root Cause:**
 Mobile implementation only did **line-by-line** highlighting, not word-by-word.